chiehLiu/chiehLiu/README.md

 It gets easier.
 Every day it gets a little easier, but you have to do it every day.
 That is the hard part.

-## 👉 Goals

-1. dive deeper into React and relate tools
-2. Sharpen my skill and keep learning!
-3. Always stay passion about what I love, and keep doing it!

 ## 📚 Langues and Frameworks
 - HTML5
 - CSS3, SCSS